 HIR Academic Writing Contest Prep

-In the preparation program, students can choose between two categories of the HIR Writing Contest Prep: Economics and International Relations.
+In the preparation program, students can choose between two categories of the HIR Writing Contest Prep: Economics & Business, or Politics & History

 Designed for